 Some clients, owning both a portable music player and a home entertainment system, prefer two copies of their music library.
 One in a more compressed format to play on an iPod and an uncompressed or lossless format for their Sonos.
 We can do this, the charge is an additional 10% to cover the cost of the second copy.

 We can get great results even from poor quality discs thanks to our error correcting CD drives.
 However there are some discs which are too damaged to rip properly, in these cases you will not be charged.

 If you have CDs that aren't recognised, for example your compilation CDs, we will convert the music to digital and label the music with any data that's available.
 Unless we can get full album data you won't be charged for compilations, but you do get your music.

 We have excellent software to obtain album art, but ....

 Not all album art is available.
-Recent, popular, albums are easiest to find but even so the image may not be what you might expect.
-From time to time labels change the album art so the image we find may not be exactly the same as the picture you have.
+Recent, popular, albums are easiest to find but even so the image may not be what you might expect. from time to time labels change the album art so the image we find may not be exactly the same as the picture you have.
 Classical music is more difficult to find and so the success rate may not be as good.

 Where we do download album art, digital images are embedded into each track.
 If you need a copy in the album folder we can arrange this, just ask at time of collection.

-Uncompressed files hold every bit of data from the original CD.
+Uncompressed files hold every bit and byte of data from the original CD.
 We support AIFF as uncompressed music, this is an exact copy of the CD plus a data wrapper holding album art, track, performer, album, genre etc. Files are very large but the quality is unquestionable.